Valiasr Street: Environmental concerns

-In only one of several incidents, in July 2022, a property owner poisoned 13 trees intentionally just for a better visibility of the building's façade.
+In only one of several incidents, in July 2022, a property owner intentionally poisoned 13 trees just for a better visibility of the building's façade.

+It was reported in 2023 that 179 trees on the street would be cut down and replaced.

 The concern for the trees of Valiasr Street is reflected in the Grammy Award winning song Baraye.

 Shopping

 Valiasr Avenue is the main Shopping street in Tehran and the whole of Iran.
-Many foreign chain stores have branches on this street like Benetton Group (three stores), Reebok, Adidas, etc. Many important shopping centers of Tehran are located on Valiasr street like the Tandis Center (located at the northeast point of the street at Tajrish Sq.), the Safavieh Mall, the Eskan Shopping center and many more.
-Many luxury jewelry and accessories stores such as Rolex and Tag Heuer are located on this street.
-Furthermore, hundreds of other local stores are located at Valiasr.
+Many foreign chain stores have branches on this street, including Benetton Group (with three stores), Reebok, and Adidas.
+Many important shopping centers of Tehran are located on Valiasr street, like the Tandis Center (located at the northeast point of the street at Tajrish Sq.), the Safavieh Mall, the Eskan Shopping center, and many more.
+Many luxury jewelry and accessories stores, such as Rolex and Tag Heuer, are located on this street.
+Furthermore, hundreds of other local stores are located on Valiasr.